mitsuhiko/immersedcode/2011/4/11/texture-atlases.rst

 different sizes.
 Also the texture array needs shaders so you might not want to dive into that immediately.

-So the easiest solution are texture atlasses.
+So the easiest solution are texture atlases.
 The idea is that you have a large texture with a bunch of small textures on there.
 Now there are two ways to create such a texture.
 The one where you do that by hand in the image editor of choice, or you try to automatically fit textures on